-Editor's note: It is FFS whether the AMF notifies to the UE after PDU Session has been established or before PDU Session has been established, e.g. during registration or UCU.
-It is FFS how to handle the home routed case.

 - The SMF sends to the UE either PDU Session Modification Command (if the PDU Session is of SSC mode 3) or PDU Session Release/Modification Command (if the PDU Session is of SSC mode 1 or 2) and indicates to the UE that the PDU Session can be re-established on another S-NSSAI.
 If AMF indicated the alternative S-NSSAI the SMF provides the alternative S-NSSAI to the UE.

-Editor's note: It is FFS whether the SMF sends to the UE (1) the alternative S-NSSAI or (2) only an indication that the PDU Session can be re-established on another S-NSSAI or (3) neither is needed.

 - the UE triggers a new PDU Session Establishment procedure to establish a PDU Session as follows:

-- If the alternative S-NSSAI for the HPLMN is part of alternative RSD of the same URSP rule, the PDU Session establishment request includes only the alternative S-NSSAI or the alternative S-NSSAI and the mapping to VPLMN S-NSSAI; otherwise.

-- The PDU Session establishment request includes the alternative S-NSSAI together with the old S-NSSAI (similar as to use the mapped S-NSSAI value of the VPLMN when applying the RSD matched to the HPLMN S-NSSAI).

-- (alternative to the two previous bullets) If the UE didn’t receive an alternative S-NSSAI from the SMF, the UE uses the URSP to determine the S-NSSAI to use and in the process the UE does not use URSP rules with the old S-NSSAI.
+- If the UE didn’t receive an alternative S-NSSAI from the SMF, the UE uses the URSP to determine the S-NSSAI to use and in the process the UE does not use URSP rules with the old S-NSSAI.
 If the UE received an alternative S-NSSAI from the SMF, the UE includes the alternative S-NSSAI in the PDU Session establishment request.